 The idea that you know best about what should happen in your organization goes hand-in-hand with the notion that you still need help keeping it all running.
 It is rare that a single individual knows everything about a very complex problem, let alone knows all of the steps that may be required to solve them.
 The same is true with tools.
 Chef provides help with infrastructure management.
 And Chef can help solve very complicated problems.
 Chef also has a large community of users who have a lot of experience solving a lot of very complex problems.
-That Chef community can provide knowledge and support in areas that your organization may not have and (along with Chef) can help your organization solve any complex problem.
+That community can provide knowledge and support in areas that your organization may not have and (along with Chef) can help your organization solve any complex problem.

 The key underlying principle of Chef is that you (the user) knows best about what your environment is, what it should do, and how it should be maintained.
-Chef is designed to not make assumptions about any of those things.
+The chef-client is designed to not make assumptions about any of those things.
 Only the individuals on the ground—that’s you and your team—understand the technical problems and what is required to solve them.
 Only your team can understand the human problems (skill levels, audit trails, and other internal issues) that are unique to your organization and whether any single technical solution is viable.

 A recipe can run multiple times on the same system and the results will always be identical.
-In Chef, a resource is defined in a recipe, which then defines the actions to be performed on the system.
-Chef ensures that actions are not performed if the resources have not changed and that any action that is performed is done the same way each time.
-If a recipe is re-run and nothing has change, then Chef will not do anything.
+A resource is defined in a recipe, which then defines the actions to be performed on the system.
+The chef-client ensures that actions are not performed if the resources have not changed and that any action that is performed is done the same way each time.
+If a recipe is re-run and nothing has change, then the chef-client will not do anything.